 “Well,” I instead said, “At least our governor gives a crap about education.”
 Undaunted by her silence, I pressed on to make sure she knew about a recent court ruling stating Kansas was spending more than a thousand dollars less per public school student than was mandated by state courts.
 Oddly enough, there was never a second date.

 I don’t share that story in hopes you’ll pity my dating life (though maybe you should) but to elucidate something I’ve recently realized: I’ve lost my off-switch.
 The social issues I’m most passionate about – inequities in education high among them – seem to be what I care most about and what I want to talk about – even when I shouldn’t.

-I currently serve at a low-income high school in Kansas City, MO, as a full-time, near-peer college adviser through the Missouri College Advising Corps, and my service term with the college access program expires at the end of this May.
-I have a Bachelor of Journalism from the University of Missouri, and I love to use my communication, strategic and analytical chops to attack the problems that affect our communities, schools and people – particularly those that are underserved.
+I’m a program manager for a non-profit in Washington that provides career mentorship and development for low-income and unemployed adults in the DMV, and I’m a Masters candidate in Public Administration at American University.
+I have a Bachelor of Journalism from the University of Missouri, and I love to use my communication, strategic and analytical chops to attack the problems that affect our systems, communities and people – particularly those who are underserved.
 Nothing eats at me more than inequity, and that impetus drives my nascent career in public service.